dblumenfeld/claude-agent-orchestration/README.md

 ## Background

-For more about Claude Code agent teams, please refer to the official documentation: https://code.claude.com/docs/en/agent-teams
+For more about Claude Code agent teams, refer to the official documentation: https://code.claude.com/docs/en/agent-teams

-This pattern is sometimes called **adversarial review** or **multi-agent debate** in the AI research literature.
-The core property — an independent reviewer with no context from the planning session — maps to the **four-eyes principle** used in software engineering and regulated industries: any significant work must pass through a genuinely independent second set of eyes before proceeding.